Aloo Chingrir Shorshe Bata Diye Jhal is a simple Bengali prawn curry with potatoes, flavored with mustard.

 - Add water in between to adjust the level of curry.

-- Aloo Chingrir Shorshe bata diye Jhal is typically served with the curry on the thinner side.
+- Aloo Chingrir Shorshe bata diye Jhal is typically served with curry on the thinner side.
 However, you may adjust the level based on your preference.

 - Serve Aloo Chingrir Shorshe bata diye Jhal with hot steamed rice.